hrushikeshrv/guimath/docs/customizing/functionality.md

 1. A class that knows how to generate the LaTeX you need for your function
 2. An HTML representation of the function (to show in the editor widget)

-You will need to create a class that extends from one of MJXGUI's many Component classes, and override the `toLatex()` method of the class.
-You can find a list of Component classes MJXGUI provides, along with when to use them in the [Components documentation]({% link api/components.md %}).
+You will need to create a class that extends from one of GuiMath's many Component classes, and override the `toLatex()` method of the class.
+You can find a list of Component classes GuiMath provides, along with when to use them in the [Components documentation]({% link api/components.md %}).

-Once you create this class and an MJXGUI instance, call the `registerFunction()` method on the MJXGUI instance to add the function you want.
+Once you create this class and an GuiMath instance, call the `registerFunction()` method on the GuiMath instance to add the function you want.

 ### Example: Adding $ sin^2 \boxed{} $ to the editor
 For example, let's say you want to add the $ sin^2 \boxed{} $ function to the editor.

 `registerFunction()` takes 2 required and 2 optional arguments -

-1. `componentClass` - A class inheriting from one of MJXGUI's many component classes, which knows how to render it's content as LaTeX.
+1. `componentClass` - A class inheriting from one of GuiMath's many component classes, which knows how to render it's content as LaTeX.
 Required.
 See [writing your own components]({% link api/components.md %}#writing-your-own-components).
 2. `buttonContent` - The HTML representation of the function.
 This can be a simple string, an SVG, some custom HTML, an HTML character code, or LaTeX that can be typeset using MathJax (see argument 4).
 Required.
 3. `title` - A string that will be set as the title attribute of the rendered button.
 Optional.
 4. `typeset` - A boolean that, if true, will use MathJax to typeset the HTML representation (argument 2).
 If you set this as true, make sure that MathJax is fully loaded when you call `registerFunction()`.
 Optional, defaults to `false`.